bwgraves/WherebyTunes/README.md

 # WherebyTunes
 A tune bot for Whereby

-Nooo where near usable yet, mostly just for fun.
+Nooowhere near usable yet, mostly just for fun.